tryolabs/norfair/README.md

 - Any detector expressing its detections as a series of `(x, y)` coordinates can be used with Norfair.
 This includes detectors performing object detection, pose estimation, and instance segmentation.

-- The user gets to write the distance function that Norfair uses to match tracked objects with new detections, making Norfair extremelly customizable.
+- The user gets to write the distance function that Norfair uses to match tracked objects with new detections, making Norfair extremely customizable.

 - Extra information such as appearance embeddings can be used to help with tracking.

-- Norfair is built to be modular, so it can easily be inserted into the video inference loop of an already existing detection project, but it can also be used to build a new project from scratch using just Norfar + a detection model.
+- Norfair is built to be modular, so it can easily be inserted into the video inference loop of an already existing detection project, but it can also be used to build a new project from scratch using just Norfair + a detection model.

-- Its fast.
+- It's fast.
 The only thing bounding inference speed will be the detection network feeding detections to Norfair.